Frequently asked questions

 Yes, you are assessed.
 You will have to maintain a reflective diary detailing your experiences over the course of the year.

-At the end of the year you will give a 30-minute presentation based on your reflective diary and your experiences throughout the year.
+At the end of the year, you will give a 10-minute presentation based on your reflective diary and your experiences throughout the year.

 Is there a pass mark for the year?

-Yes, in that you have to complete the 12-month placement.
+Yes, in that you must complete the 12-month placement to pass the year.

 Is my attendance reported?

 Yes, the firm will monitor student attendance.
-In essence you are a full-time employee of the firm.
+In essence you are a full-time employee of the firm, and any absence policies and procedures will be set by the firm for you to follow.

 Is it 5 full days a week?